it990110/tutorial.io/CONTRIBUTING.md

 ### Security Bugs

-it990110 has a [bounty program](https://www.it990110.com/whitehat/) for the safe disclosure of security bugs.
+facebook has a [bounty program](https://www.facebook.com/whitehat/) for the safe disclosure of security bugs.
 With that in mind, please do not file public issues; go through the process outlined on that page.

 ### Feature requests

-If you would like to request a new feature or enhancement but are not yet thinking about opening a pull request, you can file an issue with the [feature template](https://github.com/it990110/docusaurus/issues/new?assignees=&labels=feature%2Cstatus%3A+needs+triage&template=feature.yml) in the form of an **elaborated RFC**.
-Alternatively, you can use the [Canny board](https://tutorial.io/feature-requests) for more casual feature requests and gain enough traction before proposing an RFC.
+If you would like to request a new feature or enhancement but are not yet thinking about opening a pull request, you can file an issue with the [feature template](https://github.com/facebook/docusaurus/issues/new?assignees=&labels=feature%2Cstatus%3A+needs+triage&template=feature.yml) in the form of an **elaborated RFC**.
+Alternatively, you can use the [Canny board](https://docusaurus/feature-requests) for more casual feature requests and gain enough traction before proposing an RFC.

 ### Proposals

-If you intend to make any non-trivial changes to existing implementations, we recommend filing an issue with the [proposal template](https://github.com/it990110/docusaurus/issues/new?assignees=&labels=proposal%2Cstatus%3A+needs+triage&template=proposal.yml).
+If you intend to make any non-trivial changes to existing implementations, we recommend filing an issue with the [proposal template](https://github.com/facebook/docusaurus/issues/new?assignees=&labels=proposal%2Cstatus%3A+needs+triage&template=proposal.yml).
 This lets us reach an agreement on your proposal before you put significant effort into it.
 These types of issues should be rare.

 ### Claiming issues

-We have a list of [beginner-friendly issues](https://github.com/it990110/docusaurus/labels/good%20first%20issue) to help you get your feet wet in the Docusaurus codebase and familiar with our contribution process.
+We have a list of [beginner-friendly issues](https://github.com/facebook/docusaurus/labels/good%20first%20issue) to help you get your feet wet in the Docusaurus codebase and familiar with our contribution process.
 This is a great place to get started.

 Apart from the `good first issue`, the following labels are also worth looking at:

-- [`help wanted`](https://github.com/it990110/docusaurus/labels/help%20wanted): if you have specific knowledge in one domain, working on these issues can make your expertise shine.
+- [`help wanted`](https://github.com/facebook/docusaurus/labels/help%20wanted): if you have specific knowledge in one domain, working on these issues can make your expertise shine.
-- [`status: accepting pr`](https://github.com/it990110/docusaurus/labels/status%3A%20accepting%20pr): community contributors can feel free to claim any of these.
+- [`status: accepting pr`](https://github.com/facebook/docusaurus/labels/status%3A%20accepting%20pr): community contributors can feel free to claim any of these.

 If you want to work on any of these issues, just drop a message saying "I'd like to work on this", and we will assign the issue to you and update the issue's status as "claimed". **You are expected to send a pull request within seven days** after that, so we can still delegate the issue to someone else if you are unavailable.